yutingsdu/Tiglon-v.1.1/README.md

         ##########################################################################

-    As an altanitive, you can build bamtools based on the instruction at
+    As an altanitive, you can build bamtools based on the instruction at https://github.com/pezmaster31/bamtools/wiki/Building-and-installing

-    https://github.com/pezmaster31/bamtools/wiki/Building-and-installing
+    Note: you need to tell the Tiglon installer where to find bamtools later on.

 # 3. Building Tiglon

-      a) Change to the Tiglon-v.1.1/src directory and make
+    Change to the Tiglon-v.1.1/src directory and make

         $ cd src
         $ make all BOOST_PATH=/your/boost/dir BAMTOOLS_PATH=/your/bamtools/dir